cmcb-warwick/ShapeSpaceExplorer/README.md

 The repository allows you to see Sam's original code, and all the packaging done by R. Gostner later on.

-Note the program is tested on MatlabR20013b on Mac OSX 10.8.5 and 10.9 It is not working on MatlabR22014.
-We recommand to install MatlabR20013b.
-Detailed instruction on how to install earlier matlab versions are in the tutorial.
+Note the program is tested on MatlabR2012a on Mac OSX 10.8.5 and OSX 10.6.
+We recommand to install MatlabR2012a.
+Detailed instruction on how to install earlier Matlab versions are in the tutorial.

 ### Who do I talk to? ###